romland/spinpong/README.md

 - add FCT to show when spin changes on walls/paddles
 - positive power-ups (for one-self) can perhaps be 'collected' and used later?
-- sub-game: uncover a background and guess what the it contains (uncover by sending ball there) */
+- sub-game: uncover a background and guess what the it contains (uncover by sending ball there)
+- pinata-type-thing -- large thing that needs to be knocked down to with N hits, then explodes into a bunch of powerups, number of knocks should count _down_ using some floating text (so... e.g. 10->9-> ...)

+Achievement tracking:
+- highest velocity ball returned
+- highest velocity ball won
+- number of paddle exchanges survived (left->right->leftt) */
 ```